slwu89/IndividualRewrite/README.md

 # IndividualRewrite
-rewriting Individual,.jl using graph rewriting for rewriting
+rewriting Individual.jl using graph rewriting for rewriting